kevrom/chronus/README.md

 $ pnpm test
 ```

+## Usage

+There are 2 ways to setup a timer.
+First is by clicking the +1:00 button.
+This will immediately add 1 minute to both the timer and the countdown.
+The second way is by clicking the digits of the timer and editing the input boxes.

 ## Todo (what could have been)

 - The knob animation around the dial is a little janky.
 A smoothing function could help.